robert-westenberger/knowledgebase/real-estate/criteria.md

 * Owner’s unit or immediate neighborhood would be unacceptable to live in

 ## Strong Preferences
-* The unit breakdown is optimized for me to stay in one unit without it being "wasted".
+* One of the units is a one or two bedroom that I could stay in.
 * Separate utilities
 * Off-street parking
 * Low-maintenance exterior